andrewluiqut/dockerize/README.md

     rosbase \
     bash
 ```
-The troublesom long command is not desirable.
-This is where Docker Compose can come and rescue.
+The troublesome long command is not desirable.
+This is where Docker Compose can come to the rescue.
 The command can be transformed as a Docker Compose service and specified in a docker compose yaml file.
 The following contains the configurations in the above long command and more.
 ```
 version: '3'
 services: